SoftStoneDevelop/Gedaq/README.md

 - NonQuery
 - ЕecuteScalar (return type is determined automatically at the generation stage)

-It also generates methods specific to each provider, such as BinaryImport and BinaryExport in PostgreSQL.
+It also generates methods specific to each provider, such as BinaryImport and BinaryExport in PostgreSQL.<br>
 Supported databases(see examples and documentation in the relevant DB package):<br>
 - [Npgsql](https://github.com/SoftStoneDevelop/Gedaq.Npgsql)
 - [DbConnection](https://github.com/SoftStoneDevelop/Gedaq.DbConnection)